befkadhgithub/odin-recipes/README.md

 This is a starters project from the The Odin Project and is for educational purposes.
+I guess we'll be creating some "Recipe website".
+Edited the readme file.